hpc/pavilion2/docs/tests/env.rst

             - PrgEnv-cray->PrgEnv-gnu
             # Swap the default gcc (that comes with the PrgEnv) for the requested one
             # You shouldn't specify versions (unless you want to force a version), Pavilion
-            # will automatically ask for the version asked for by
+            # will automatically ask for the version requested in the test config.
             - gcc->gcc
         env:
             # You can also add environment variables to automatically be exported after